 Check out our Pinterest board for the book.
 We’ve collected dozens of images and videos about people, places, things, and events in the book.
 Choose some you’d like to show to the kids, if audiovisual technology is available.
 If not, you might want to print and mat a few pictures.
 We find that these audiovisual aids come in extra handy during discussions.

-Take full advantage of the Learning Links collection we provide in each kit.
+Take full advantage of the Learning Links collection we provide in each guide.
 These links will take you to informative, useful websites we discovered in the course of our research.
 Read up on the subjects you’d like to focus on, for the age and interest levels of your kids.

 Decide which props matter most.
-Don’t be intimidated by the number of props we suggest in each kit!
+Don’t be intimidated by the number of props we suggest in each guide!
 Gathering an inspiring collection of props is one of our favorite things we do to prepare for a workshop.
 Sometimes “propping” becomes a scavenger hunt that spans counties and time zones!
 It’s easy to get carried away.

 Your hunt, however, doesn’t have to be expansive.
 The key is to think creatively and resourcefully, and to not be shy.
 Businesses, especially specialty shops, are often very generous on behalf of education and children.
 Do you know someone who collects items from the book’s culture or era – or will your local antiques store loan you a few?
 Can you schedule your reading experience to coincide with the season featured in the story, when the relevant produce or holiday items abound?